christianaaronschroeder/music-chat-tracker/README.md

 ```

 ### Running it!
+#### How I've Been Running It
+To take advantage of Rust's optimizations I build a release whenever I make a change, and then run that `RUST_LOG=info ./target/release/music-chat-tracker --update-interval-s 600`
+#### Basic Commands
 - Build it: `cargo build`
+- Build it with optimizations and without debug symbols: `cargo build --release`
 - Test it: `cargo test`
 - Run it: `cargo run`
 - Run it with logs: `RUST_LOG=info cargo run`